The Group regards transformation as a social, moral and strategic business imperative. Management recognises that as a responsible corporate

-Subsequent to year end we concluded a BBBEE ownership transaction with Yard Investment Holdings ("Yard"), in order to improve the Group's black ownership credentials, and to establish a medium to long-term relationship with a BEE partner with international commercial experience relevant to the Group's business.
+As noted above, we concluded a BBBEE ownership transaction with Yard in order to improve the Group's black ownership credentials, and to establish a medium to long-term relationship with a BEE partner with international commercial experience relevant to the Group's business.
 In terms of the agreement, Yard has acquired 2% of the Group's issued share capital.

-The Committee will be targeting a BBBEE status level 5 in the year ahead, and level 3 by 2022.
+The Group is targeting a BBBEE status level 4 in the year ahead, and level 3 by 2022.
 The scoring and level for the year under review is expected to be adversely affected by the COVID-19 pandemic and resultant lockdowns, as the Group had to suspend various initiatives as a result.
-The following key initiatives across the five criteria will be implemented in order to attain that target (over and above existing initiatives which will continue):
+The following key initiatives will be implemented in order to attain that target (over and above existing initiatives which will continue):

 - Advance and/or appoint black females for management positions at all levels; and